Mintplex-Labs/anything-llm/cloud-deployments/digitalocean/terraform/DEPLOY.md

 - An DigitalOcean  account with billing information
 - Terraform installed on your local machine
   - Follow the instructions in the [official Terraform documentation](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli) for your operating system.
-- `.env` file that is filled out with your settings and set up in the `docker/` folder

 ## How to deploy on DigitalOcean
 Open your terminal and navigate to the `digitalocean/terraform` folder